 - 2-day Food Safety Team Training (Based on FSSC requirements)

-- 2-day HACCP Training (Based on Codex HACCP and BRC requirements)
+- 2-day HACCP Training (Based on Codex HACCP and BRCGS requirements)

 - 4-day FSSC Implementation Workshop